cuchi/website/assets/posts/go-vs-rust.md

 ```

 In Rust, I had to use two libraries to make GraphQL calls.
 That is because
-`graphql_client` is protocol agnostic, it only focuses on code generation for
+`graphql_client` is protocol-agnostic, it only focuses on code generation for
 serializing and deserializing data.
 So I needed a second library (`reqwest`) to
 take care of the HTTP requests.